ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       :arg mask: a mask pixmap.
 Must be a graysale pixmap.
       :type mask: :ref:`Pixmap`

-   .. method:: Pixmap(Pixmap source, float width, float height, [clip])
+   .. method:: Pixmap(Pixmap source, float width, float height, Rect clip: null)

       **Copy and scale:** Copy *source* pixmap, scaling new width and height values -- the image will appear stretched or shrunk accordingly.
 Supports partial copying.
 The source colorspace may be *null*.